DawdlingDaedalus/matplotlib-tutorials/README.md

 # matplotlib-tutorials
-Tutorials and boilerplate code for personal reference
+Tutorials and boilerplate code for personal reference.